DJCubed12/Scryboard/README.md

 #### On Windows

 If you don't already have _NodeJS_ installed, do so [here](https://nodejs.org/en) (I used 18.18.0 LTS, but anything with version 18 should work).
-During the installation make sure you check this box:
+During the installation make sure you check the box that says install Chocolatey:

 ![Check the Chocolatey box!](readme-images\chocolatey_box.png)